amberlu/Express-Your-Emotions/README.md

 After the kids have a good grasp of different emotions and the corresponding facial expressions, they can **test** their knowledge here.
     The Emotion Quiz prepares a series of multiple-choice questions, which display cartoon characters and faces.

+## Installation

+First, download this entire Git repository.

+Then, open this application in Android Studio and try to build it.

+Resolve any issues during the build.
+You may need to follow error messages to install any required dependency or library.
+Make sure the app is successfully built.

+Finally, run this application on either an Android emulator or a real Android device.

+Note: To successfully use the emotion recognition API in Task 2, one needs to run our app on a real Android device and make sure it is connected to the Internet.

 ## Acknowledgement